 Södermalm: Mariaberget and Surroundings

-Gamla Stan (The Old Town) may seem like an obvious choice when it comes to Stockholm’s most beautiful locations, but I much preferred the quieter and incredibly charming northern part of Södermalm where I was based for the majority of my stay.
+Gamla Stan (The Old Town) may seem like an obvious choice, but I much prefer the quieter and incredibly charming Mariatorget in Södermalm where I was based for the majority of the stay.

-Don’t miss Mariahissen itself – the view from the top of the building faces colourful, almost castle-like townhouses connected by a narrow bridge and looks just gorgeous.
-From there, stroll around Bellmansgatan, particularly the part where it reaches Brännkyrkagatan.
-The city views from Monteliusvägen are also lovely, and if you walk further down towards Skinnarviksberget, you’ll be rewarded with a sight of gingerbread-like houses across the river.
+Don’t miss Mariahissen, towering above castle-like townhouses connected by a narrow bridge, with cobblestone streets winding down below.
+Take a stroll along Bellmansgatan, especially the part where it reaches Brännkyrkagatan.
+The city views from Monteliusvägen are also lovely, and if you walk further down towards Skinnarviksberget – a large, rocky hill overlooking Norr Mälarstrand in Kungsholmen, you’ll be rewarded with a sight of gingerbread-like houses across the river.

 Explore Residential Vasastan

 I don’t know what it is about Vasastan but the entire area has this incredibly warm, homely feel to it.
-Marked by neo-Renaissance buildings in what appears to be typical for Stockholm warm block colours and filled with charming cafes, Vasastan is a perfect place to unwind.
+Marked by neo-Renaissance buildings in what appears to be typical for Stockholm warm, pastel colours and filled with charming cafes, Vasastan is a perfect place to unwind.
 While central, the area has a lovely sense of calm to it.

 Visit Stockholm Public Library and Observatorieluden Park